-Testing Memory Leaks in Continuous Integration Systems
+Memory Leak Testing in Continuous Integration Systems

 Continuous Integration (CI) is the process of frequently integrating changes from development into the existing code repository, which automatically triggers a build and test of the changes.

-Memory testing involves validating a C or C++ application's use of memory and looking for memory leaks or illegal uses of memory, such as buffer overwrites.
+Memory testing involves validating a C or C++ application's use of memory and looking for memory leaks or illegal management of memory, such as buffer overwrites.
 Memory leaks can be catastrophic to an application, resulting in hangs, buffering, or crashes.
 In the worst-case scenario, they are reported by a customer.

-Let’s take a closer look at the benefits of adding leak detection and memory usage analysis to the CI process.
+Let’s take a closer look at the benefits of adding memory leak testing and memory usage analysis to the CI process.

-Advantages of Integrating Leak Detection Into Your CI System
+Advantages of Integrating Memory Leak Testing

 Continuous Integration systems enable constant feedback of the impact of changes on a codebase.
 Using the automated capabilities of a CI system to conduct routine memory-use analysis delivers the same advantages as it does for regular functional testing: